TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 > As you climb aboard, you see the well lit deck, clean, tidy, and well
 > ordered.
 The ship barely sways above the water.
 The two balls of light
 > flitter around you, continuing to chatter.
-You notice another elf,
+An elf that you didn't
-> hooded in blue and grey robes with orange ornate threading, sitting
+> notice before sits in hooded blue and grey robes with orange ornate
-> quietly on a clutching a green travellers pack closely.
+> threading, quietly clutching a green travellers pack closely.
 >
 > The captain bows again, greeting you in the same way as before: "I,
 > Beiren Ty-kin, welcome you to my vessel, the Lunar Allure.
 This is